polkadot-fellows/RFCs/text/0173-check-created-at-height.md

 ### Impact on Transaction Uniqueness

-With this extension enforced, a given transaction can only ever be included once across the entire history of the chain.
-This makes the **transaction hash** a safe and stable unique identifier for inclusion events: the primary benefit for DApps, indexers, and block explorers, which can rely on it without any defensive edge-case handling.
-Additionally, the triple `(account_id, created_at_height, nonce)` becomes a reliable alternative canonical identifier across the full history of the chain.
+With this extension enforced, a given **signed or general transaction** can only ever be included once across the new history of the chain.
+This has two useful consequences for DApps, indexers, and block explorers:

+- The **transaction hash** becomes a safe and stable unique identifier for signed/general transactions.
+This was not previously possible since the same signed extrinsic could appear in multiple blocks after account reaping.
+- The triple **`(account_id, created_at_height, nonce)`** becomes a reliable canonical identifier for signed/general transactions across the new history of the chain.
+Previously, `(account_id, nonce)` alone was insufficient because the same pair could recur after reaping.

+Note that this guarantee does **not** extend to unsigned/bare transactions.
+Unsigned extrinsics (such as `Timestamp::set`, BABE inherents, or multi-block election submissions) carry no signature and are not subject to `CheckCreatedAtHeight`.
+Their hashes may repeat across blocks and are out of scope for this RFC.

 ## Drawbacks

-1. **Storage overhead (Option A only)**: Option A adds 4 bytes of new state per account.
-For Polkadot's current account population this is small in absolute terms but is a permanent per-account cost.
-Option B has no storage overhead: it repurposes 4 bytes that are already allocated within the existing `ExtraFlags` u128 but are currently unused.

-2. **Option A migration cost**: A full iteration over all `System::Account` entries is expensive.
-Even with a lazy migration strategy the intermediate state, where some accounts have the old layout, persists until all accounts have been touched by at least one write operation.
+1. **Additional per-account state**: All implementation options require maintaining an additional `u32` value per account, either as a new field, a reinterpreted existing field, or a separate storage entry.
+The exact cost depends on the storage option chosen by the implementation.

-3. **Ecosystem tooling update**: Every signer, wallets, hardware signing devices, scripts, etc, must be updated to fetch `created_at_height` from storage and include it in the signing payload.
+2. **Ecosystem tooling update**: Every signer (wallets, hardware signing devices, scripts, etc) must be updated to call `AccountCreatedAtHeightApi` and include the result in the signing payload.
 This is the largest practical coordination cost of this RFC.

-4. **Option B semantic mismatch**: Encoding an account lifecycle property inside a balance pallet's flags field is architecturally incoherent and places an ongoing documentation and maintenance burden on `pallet_balances`.
+3. **Uniqueness guarantee is scoped to signed/general transactions**: Unsigned extrinsics remain outside this guarantee.
+Consumers building tools that rely on transaction hash uniqueness must be aware of this distinction.

 ## Testing, Security, and Privacy